rwxrob/cmdbox/README.md

 > "It's like a modular, multicall BusyBox builder for Go with built in
 > completion and multi-lingual, embedded documentation support."

+ > "The utility here is that cmdbox lets you maintain your own personal 'toolbox' with built in auto-complete that you can assemble from various Go modules.
+Individual commands are isolated and unaware of each other and possibly maintained by other people." (tadasv123)

-*CmdBox* is a lightweight commander package focused on creating light-weight, self-contained, human-friendly terminal command-line interfaces composed of modular subcommands that can be imported as packages with portable completion and embedded, dynamic documentation compiled into a single, minimal, multicall binary.
+*CmdBox* is a lightweight commander for creating commands composed of modular subcommands that can be imported as packages with portable completion and embedded documentation compiled into a single, minimal, multicall binary.

 ## Installation